bfa-dev/movie-management-api/README.md

 # Sample Application Showcase

-- #### `App Initilizer` Flow
+- #### `App Initializer` Flow
-    App Initilizer runs when the application starts.
+    App Initializer runs when the application starts.
 It registers an admin manager user using environment variables to the database.
     Its because only manager can create managers and some of the endpoints are protected from customers.
     It also registers a customer just for easy test purposes.